 A combination of global warming and habitat loss means the world has seen its vertebrate population more than half in the last four decades.
 It’s the first mass extinction since the loss of the dinosaurs 65 million years ago.

 Blockchain technology could be invaluable to people who are trying to protect endangered species.
-A Uganda-based NGO, Care for the Uncared, is working with blockchain specialists in London to create a new way to track and record species’ health, geographic location, and migration patterns.
+A Uganda-based NGO, Care for the Uncared [no longer available], is working with blockchain specialists in London to create a new way to track and record species’ health, geographic location, and migration patterns.

 2. Changing the Oil Markets